Camden Palmquist of Eagan is the Star Tribune Metro Boys' Alpine Skier of the Year. Submitted photo

 “I started watching the best skiers in the world, and they were making a lot of mistakes,” Palmquist said.
 “They were excellent at recovering from them, and still having good, fast runs.
 I wanted to start taking the approach — be more aggressive.”

-It helped the Eagan freshman to a runner-up finish in the boys’ Alpine skiing state meet in February at Giants Ridge in Biwabik and selection as the Star Tribune Metro Boys’ Alpine Skier of the Year.
+It helped the Eagan eighth grader to a runner-up finish in the boys’ Alpine skiing state meet in February at Giants Ridge in Biwabik and selection as the Star Tribune Metro Boys’ Alpine Skier of the Year.

 “I made the change, and it went well,” Palmquist said.
 “I stayed good and consistent.”